 In 1997 Jay was accepted into the MFA program at the University of Wisconsin - Madison.
 As a graduate student he taught 5 semesters of Introduction to Acting classes to underclassmen.
 After graduating in 2000 he moved to San Antonio, where he held adjunct positions at the University of the Incarnate Word and at Trinity University, also teaching Introduction to Acting and Acting in Everyday Life.

-Some of Jay's more memorable roles over the years include: Joe/Natal Chambrus in Creatures of the Night (Overtime Theater) Enid Dobbs in The Professionals (The Overtime Theatre), Dr. Prentice in What the Butler Saw (Cameo Theatre, San Antonio), Rick Steadman in The Nerd and Brother Martin in Incorruptible (both for Boerne Community Theatre, Boerne, TX), Sir Toby Belch in Twelfth Night, Lady Bracknell in Earnest in Love, Don Quixote in Man of LaMancha, Bernard Nightingale in Arcadia (all at the University of Wisconsin - Madison), Mortimer Brewster in Arsenic and Old Lace, Van Helsing in The Passion of Dracula, Jonathan Harker in Dracula, Young Joe Hardy in Damn Yankees, Billy Crocker in Anything Goes, El Gallo in The Fantastics (Murray State University or Playhouse in the Park - Murray, KY), and several other roles.
+Some of Jay's more memorable roles over the years include: Enid Dobbs in The Professionals (The Overtime Theatre), Dr. Prentice in What the Butler Saw (Cameo Theatre, San Antonio), Rick Steadman in The Nerd (Boerne Community Theatre, Boerne, TX), Brother Martin in Incorruptible (Boerne Community Theatre, Boerne, TX), Sir Toby Belch in Twelfth Night, Lady Bracknell in Earnest in Love, Don Quixote in Man of LaMancha, Bernard Nightingale in Arcadia (all at the University of Wisconsin - Madison), Mortimer Brewster in Arsenic and Old Lace, Van Helsing in The Passion of Dracula, Jonathan Harker in Dracula, Young Joe Hardy in Damn Yankees, Billy Crocker in Anything Goes, El Gallo in The Fantastics (Murray State University or Playhouse in the Park - Murray, KY), and several other roles.

 Jay is currently a voiceover artist and producer of training videos for Pearson, Inc, San Antonio.
 Other hobbies include photography, videography, and editing various media projects.
-He's very excited about the upcoming project Creatures of the Night: Season One, a web series sequal to the stage play written and directed by Emily Fitzgerald, his wife.
+He's very excited about SWALDA and the opportunity to work with other talented performers in the San Antonio area.
+It's going to be fun working together!

 About Us / Contact Us